MCP HubMCP Hub

 uvx logfire-mcp --read-token=YOUR_TOKEN

-3. Configure your client (Cursor, Claude Desktop, or Cline) using the above examples.
+3. Configure your preferred MCP client (Cursor, Claude Desktop, or Cline).

-4. Start using the MCP server to analyze your OpenTelemetry traces and metrics!
+4. Start using the MCP server to analyze OpenTelemetry traces and metrics!

 Contributing

-Contributions are welcome to improve the Logfire MCP server, whether by adding new trace analysis tools, enhancing querying functionality, or improving documentation.
+Contributions to improve the Logfire MCP server are welcome.
+You can add new trace analysis tools, enhance metrics querying, or improve documentation.

 License

-Logfire MCP is licensed under the MIT License, allowing for free use, modification, and distribution.
+Logfire MCP is licensed under the MIT License, allowing free use, modification, and distribution subject to the license terms.